rafalmaciag/rafalmaciag/index.md

+---
-# Project size/complexity/cost estimations & Agile hype (part 1)
+title: Project size/complexity/cost estimations & Agile hype (part 1)
+layout: post
+---
 Project size estimations and then execution are the burden for every Product Owner and Project Manager.
 Business always wanted to know:

     • How much project will cost?